folkzb/magalu/mgc/sdk/openapi/README.md

             tags:
             - visible-tag
             description: this won't be used
-            x-cli-name: retrieve
+            x-mgc-name: retrieve
-            x-cli-description: this will be used
+            x-mgc-description: this will be used
         post:
             tags:
             - visible-tag
-            x-cli-hidden: true
+            x-mgc-hidden: true

    /v0/other/path:
         get: